kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 At the beginning of the scheduling cycle, a pod is popped from the activeQ.
 Currently, when activeQ is empty, it waits until some pod is placed into the queue.
-This KEP proposes to pop the pod from the backoffQ when the activeQ is empty, however moving pods from the backoffQ to activeQ will still work as before to avoid the problem of pods starvation, which was the original reason of introducing the backoffQ.
+This KEP proposes to pop the pod from the backoffQ when the activeQ is empty, however the current mechanism of moving pods from the backoffQ to activeQ (aka flushing) will still work as before to avoid the problem of pods starvation, which was the original reason of introducing the backoffQ.

 To ensure the `PreEnqueue` is called for each pod taken into the scheduling cycle,